Eddie Adcock: Then Eddie met Martha

-Eddie did several "Classic Country Gentlemen" reunion concerts with Waller, Duffy, and Tom Gray.
+He did several "Classic Country Gentlemen" reunion concerts with Waller, Duffy, and Tom Gray.
 In 1989, they recorded and released the album "Classic Country Gents Reunion" featuring many of their old hits.

-Surgery
+Illness and death

-In October 2008, concerns about hand-tremors, which could have compromised his performing career, led to Eddie having deep brain stimulation (DBS) surgery at Vanderbilt University Medical Center.
+In October 2008, concerns about hand-tremors, which could have compromised his performing career, led to Adcock having deep brain stimulation (DBS) surgery at Vanderbilt University Medical Center.
 A local anesthetic having been used during the surgery so that he could remain conscious, he was able to play banjo during the procedure in order to check the effectiveness of the treatment in progress.
 The surgery is the first to have been performed on a musician for the purpose of restoring his professional-level playing ability.

+Adcock died in Lebanon, Tennessee on March 19, 2025, at the age of 86.